mayiflex/LeagueBuddy/README.md

 5. Mass report all players from the after game lobby that aren't your friends
 6. Dodge champion select without closing the client

 Also has a mode where all possibly bannable features are disabled.
-(Spoofing your online status and accounts swapping is still available)
+(Spoofing your online status and account swapping is still available)

 ## Planned features
 1. Setting the same profile on every account (Status, background, icon, ...)